hno3kyoz/elf/README.md

 ## Usage

-* go to browser, type `https://elf-subaural-crowdy.run.aws-jp01-pr.ice.predix.io`
+* go to browser, type the URL returned from `cf push` command.
+  * For example, `https://elf-subaural-crowdy.run.aws-jp01-pr.ice.predix.io`. **https://** protocol is required
 * elf will return the results of shell command, `ls -l /`
 * and you browse any folder via path.
-For example, to browse `/bin` folder, type `https://elf-subaural-crowdy.run.aws-jp01-pr.ice.predix.io/bin`
+  * For example, to browse `/bin` folder, type `https://elf-subaural-crowdy.run.aws-jp01-pr.ice.predix.io/bin`
 * enjoy!